pwegr/info1/README.md

 # info
-This repository only contains link to a project page.
+This repository contains link to a project page.